I Believe the Bible

 Filling in the Meta-Narrative

-For example, are the stories in the Gospels selected because this is the way things were all the time, or because the events were noteworthy because they were unusual?
-Or, in some complicated way, a mixture of the two?
-And, if so, how do we distinguish the two types of story?
+To make the question more specific: were the stories chosen to be included in the Gospels selected because they describe the way things were all the time, or because they describe events which were unusual and therefore noteworthy?
+Or, in some complicated way, a mixture of the two; and (if so) how do we distinguish these two types of story?

-For example, when we read that Jesus healed all those who were brought to him, was this recorded as a confirmation of what we expect (Jesus always healed everyone, didn't He?), or is it recorded because this was a noteworthy event (on most occasions, some people were not healed by Jesus)?
+For example, when we read that "Many followed Him, and He [Jesus] healed them all" (5), was this recorded as a confirmation of what we expect (because Jesus always healed everyone, didn't He?), or is it recorded as a noteworthy event (because, on most occasions, some people were not healed by Jesus)?
+The text does not tell us, but it significantly changes how we read and understand the passage.

 The meta-narrative sometimes colours our reading of the passage, but sometimes it completely determines the meaning.
 There are various passages where we are told what a person or group of people did, but we are not told whether they were right or wrong.